pingidentity-developers-experience/ping-integration-example-packages/bxcompany_oidc_sdk-reg-authn-pkg/README.md

-# OIDC SDK + Terraform + PingOne Sample App Package
+# BXCompany Branding + OIDC SDK + Terraform + PingOne Sample App Package

 ## Use Case

 ![Use Case Diagram](./diagram.jpeg)

 This integration package combines Terraform, PingOne, and the OIDC SDK to demonstrate user registration and authentication.

+The sample app in this package contains BXCompany branded home and dashboard pages.

 Terraform allows for easy and quick deployment of all platform configurations necessary to run this sample application.